Nikkeljohn/life/README.md

 ## Credits
 1. All the images were taken from google
-2. chat pop-up seen in chat.html was a references was taken from w3 school
+2. chat pop-up seen in chat.html was a references staken from w3 schools

 ## Special Thanks